Rockrayhan/event-manager-frontend/README.md

 * use commands on the root directory `npm install` & `npm run dev`
 * git clone the server repository
 * use commands on the root directory `npm install` & `npm run dev`
-* in the index.js file uncomment the DB_URI credential at line 24 and use it to connect db.